alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/salih-ibn-fawzan/2024-08-23-crescent-moon-is-not-symbol-of-islam-muslims.md

 ---

 ### Question:

-May Allah reward you with goodness and be generous to you.
-Why do Muslims use the crescent symbol on the minarets of their mosques?
+May Allah reward you with goodness and be generous to you, why do Muslims use the crescent symbol on the minarets of their mosques?

-### Answer:
+### ​Answer:

-This is a custom that they have adopted and followed; it has no basis in the religion.
-Rather, it is merely among the common customs.
-Yes.
+This is a custom they adopted and continued to practice, and **it has no basis in religion**; rather, it is just one of many customs.